 On Tuesday, Michigan Community Capital (MCC) secured over $18M in funding that allows the four-story, 50,000 square foot project to begin.
-Once completed in May of 2021, the 1.34-acre site will be the new 10,000 square foot location of Green Tree Cooperative Grocery and offer 48 mixed-income apartments on the upper floors.
+Once completed in fall of 2021, the 1.34-acre site will be the new 10,000 square foot location of Green Tree Cooperative Grocery and offer 48 mixed-income apartments on the upper floors.

 "GreenTree is so excited to be a part of this project.” says Sarah Christensen, General Manager of GreenTree.
 “We've been working for a long time on a plan to relocate, to build a new, bigger, better store and to bring food to our community in a more accessible way.
 Michigan Community Capital has proven to be a great partner for us.
 We believe this project will re-invigorate downtown, that in 10 years the community will look back on this project and see it as an exciting turning point for Mt.
 Pleasant"